-Lay out the Main Board.

-Draw Excavation Site locations equal to player number and place them in the Excavation spots, going in alphabetical order starting from location A. Place the rest face down near the Main Board.

-Place the Beasts in the Excavation Site locations (A to D).
+- Lay out the Main Board. - 2 Draw Excavation Site locations equal to player number and place them in the Excavation spots, going in alphabetical order starting from location A. Place the rest face down near the Main Board. (for 5 players use the same setup as 4 players). - Place the Beasts in the Excavation Site locations (A to D).
 The numerical order of the Beasts corresponds to the alphabetical order of starting locations (Pain, number 1, starts in location A, Delusion starts in B; Despair in C; Harrow in D).